Finistere/antidote/README.rst

   retrieved.
 - Configuration: Constants which are lazily evaluated.
 - Lazy function calls: Results of a function call is lazily provided.
+- Defintion of interface and services implementing those.

 Installation
 ============